cocos-creator/docs-3d-deprecated/en/ui-system/components/editor/webview.md

 }
 ```

-Likewise, you can also register `loading`, `error` events, and the parameters of the callback function for these events are consistent with the `loaded` parameters.
+Likewise, you can also register `WebView.EventType.LOADING`, `WebView.EventType.ERROR` events, and the parameters of the callback function for these events are consistent with the `WebView.EventType.LOADED` parameters.

 ## How to interact with WebView internal pages